Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 ---

-### Poor seld Operational Security - What not to do
+### Poor self Operational Security - What not to do

 ![](img/Web3Sec/PoorOpSec.jpg)
 ---